egoranuchin/ea-billing-platform-test/README.md

 ## Support and contribution

-For support, please open an issue in the [GitHub Issue Tracker](https://github.com/eventrocks/sessions-module/issues).
+For support, please open an issue in the [GitHub Issue Tracker](https://github.com/egoranuchin/ea-billing-platform/issues).

-## About Event.Rocks

-Event.Rocks is committed to providing cutting-edge event management solutions.
-Learn more about us at [our website](https://event.rocks/).

 ---

-Thank you for using Event.Rocks Sessions Module!
+Thank you for using Voice Command!